Incompatibility as a resource for programmable quantum instruments: Introduction

-There is an alternative justification for imposing the non-signaling constraint in Eq.~\eqref{eq:non-signaling} not directly related to programmability.
-One could imagine that the device in Fig.~\ref{fig:temporal} is a bipartite system shared between spatially separated parties, with Evan controlling the classical input/outputs and Alice controlling the quantum input/outputs, as depicted in Fig.~\ref{fig:spatial}.
-Alice may be unaware of the existence of the eavesdropping party Evan, and she thinks of her quantum input/outputs as being connected by a local channel.
-She would then expect that the quantum delay time of her channel should be extremely short, limited only by the local inner workings of her device, and so the information of Evan's control signal should not have enough time to propagate across spacetime and influence Alice's quantum output.
-Alice's quantum output would be space-like separated from the choice of Evan's control signal, and the non-signaling condition would hold from Evan to Alice, as in Eq.~\eqref{eq:non-signaling}.
-Note that this reflects a scenario known as \emph{channel steering}~\cite{Piani-2015b}, as Evan is remotely manipulating Alice's channel with his control signal without letting her detect him due to the non-signaling constraint.
+There is an alternative justification for imposing the nonsignaling constraint in Eq.~\eqref{eq:nonsignaling} not directly related to programmability.
+One could imagine that the device in Fig.~\ref{fig:temporal} is a bipartite channel shared between spatially separated parties, with Evan controlling the classical input and output and Alice controlling the quantum input and output, as depicted in Fig.~\ref{fig:spatial}.
+Alice may be unaware of the existence of the eavesdropping party Evan, and she thinks of her quantum input and output as being connected by a local channel.
+She would then expect that the quantum delay time of her channel should be extremely short, limited only by the local inner workings of her device, which implies that the information from Evan's control signal should not have enough time to propagate across spacetime and influence her channel output.
+Thus Alice's output would be spacelike separated from the choice of Evan's control signal, and the nonsignaling condition (from Evan to Alice) would hold, as in Eq.~\eqref{eq:nonsignaling}.
+Note that this reflects a scenario known as \emph{channel steering}~\cite{Piani-2015b}, as Evan is remotely manipulating Alice's channel with his control signal without letting her detect him due to the nonsignaling constraint.
 Apart from being useful for better understanding quantum incompatibility, the scenario of channel steering is also relevant for cryptographic applications and one-sided device-independent testing of coherent channel extensions~\cite{Piani-2015b}.
-In fact, steerability and incompatibility are equivalent concepts when defined on non-signaling families of instruments (see Section~\ref{sec:steering} for more discussion), and so the resource theory of PID non-simplicity that we develop in this paper is equivalently a resource theory of channel steering.
+In fact, steerability and incompatibility are equivalent concepts when defined on nonsignaling families of instruments (see Sec.~\ref{sec:steering}), and so the resource theory of PID nonsimplicity that we develop in this paper is equivalently a resource theory of channel steering.